TysonStanley/tysonstanley.github.io/Research.md

 As a researcher, I am a methodologist and prevention researcher.
 As such, my research falls under two main areas:

-1. Method development dealing mainly with integrating machine learning, econometrics, and mediation analysis.
+1. Method development dealing mainly with machine learning, econometrics, mediation analysis, and mixture modeling.
-2. Substantive research regarding adolescent health; specifically, the effects of chronic illness on mental health and economic mobility outcomes.
+2. Substantive research regarding adolescent health; specifically, the effects of chronic illness and disability on mental, physical, and developmental health.

 ## Machine Learning, Econometrics, Mediation, and Mixture Modeling